 For all CORE classes (English, Math, Social Studies, Science and World Language), placement will depend on criteria for placement in that class.
 If the student and/or parent disagrees with the student's placement, or has concerns about the academic challenge, parents may initiate a request to be WAIVED into a different placement.
-If a waiver is not approved by the counselor (counselor should be removed since we do not approve waivers) or administration, the original placement will be scheduled.
+If a waiver is not approved by the counselor or administration, the original placement will be scheduled.